itoshkov/itoshkov.github.io/git-tutorial.md

 Oops!
 We committed in the wrong branch!
 The commit was based off of `c2` but we forgot that and treated it as if it was based on `c8` instead.

-As Butler Lampson said: "All problems in computer science can be solved by another level of indirection."
-So it's time to add another one.
-We can create a file `.repo/HEAD`, which will tell us which branch or commit we're on.
+Butler Lampson said: "All problems in computer science can be solved by another level of indirection."
+So it's time to add another level of indirection.
+We can create a file `.repo/HEAD`, which will contain the name of the current branch or commit.

-The new "switch" procedure will look like this for going to specific commit:
+Switching to a commit will look like this:

 ```bash
 # Remove all the files and subfolders except for `.repo`: